x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/remote-domains/supported-character-sets.md

 The **Name the domain** screen appears.

-3. Provide a name for the domain and the equivalent remote version of the domain.
+3. Provide a name for the domain and the remote domain in their respective text boxes.

 4. Click **Next**.
 The **Email reply types** screen appears.

-5. Configure the automatic email reply types' settings by choosing options shown in the following screenshot:
+5. Configure the 'automatic email reply types' settings by choosing one of the following options:

+    - None
+    - Allow only external out of office replies
+    - Allow internal out of office replies

 6. Click **Next**.
 The **Message reporting** screen appears.

-7. Configure the message-reporting settings by choosing options shown in the following screenshot:
+7. Configure the message-reporting settings by choosing the following options:

+    - Allow delivery options
+    - Allow non-delivery options
+    - Allow meeting forward notifications

+> [!NOTE]
+> You can choose one of more options.

 8. Click **Next**.
 The **Text and character set** screen appears.

 9. Configure the format and delivery method of email messages.
-Do this by choosing options shown in the following screenshot:
+Do this by choosing any of the options in the following panes:

+    - Use rich-text format
+    - Supported Character Set

 10. Click **Next**.
 The **Review** screen appears.